JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/different_dolphin.md

 <img src="img/constant-game-start-address_scan-details.png" width="500" />

 You'll probably want one of the addresses ending in 0000.
+See [this TASvideos post](http://tasvideos.org/forum/viewtopic.php?p=431008#431008) for examples of what the working addresses might look like.

 The `constantGameStartAddress` doesn't assume a `Dolphin.exe+` prefix, so just use one of the result addresses directly.
 Add a line like this right under `oncePerFrameAddress`: